Accounting is important for all businesses irrespective of their size. The objectives of accounting for small businesses are:

 8. Regular backup

-If you are using cloud-based software, you automatically have back up of all your data.
-In other cases, a manual backup is suggested as you might lose valuable data due to hardware failure or files being corrupt.
+If you are using cloud-based software, you automatically have a backup of all your data.
+In other cases, a manual backup is suggested, as you might lose valuable data due to hardware failure or corrupt files.

 9. Cash balance

-You should not have to regularly check your bank account to find out what your latest cash balance is.
-You should keep a tab on it on a daily basis, adjusting the balance for receipts and payments.
+You should not have to regularly check your bank account to determine your latest cash balance.
+You should keep a tab on it daily, adjusting the balance for receipts and payments.